 I focused on rubber RV roofs but you can use the same steps above for fiberglass and PVC roofs.
 The only difference is you use oil soap rather than a rubber roof cleanser.
 There are also RV cleaners for PVC and fiberglass roofs.Don’t forget to apply fiberglass protection on the roof to prevent oxidation.
 You can also use a cleaner wax to fix slight oxidation.
 Use only those with mild abrasives as the harsh ones may cause more damage.

-Step By Step Guide - how to clean RV rubber roof?
+Step by Step Guide to Cleaning Your RV Roof

 Prepare all the tools and materials you’ll need.
 Make sure your RV is not running and the engine has cooled down.